jhancock532/Everyday/README.md

-# James Hancock
+# james hancock
 A computer science with innovation student at the University of Bristol.

-The course is a blend of design, entrepreneurship and weird machines what make light when you poke them right.
-This stuff here is all to do with the latter.
+- Occasionally seen attending university focus groups.
+- Has tested many Bristol coffee shops.
+- Chairman of Zen Society, Buddhist/Zen interfaith representative.
+- Currently trying to understand Christian faith better.
+- Events organiser for Innovation Society.
+- Course representative for 2nd year engineering students studying innovation.
+- Watches [Tagesschau](https://www.ardmediathek.de/ard/shows/Y3JpZDovL2Rhc2Vyc3RlLmRlL3RhZ2Vzc2NoYXU/tagesschau) daily, understanding the gist of it but not catching every word.
+Taking an open unit in German this year.
+- Helps out at the innovation center on offer holder days / a panel event for finding work experience.
+- A real human being™ just trying to get by.

 [Inspiration](#inspiration-and-strategy) : [Week One Reflection](#week-one-reflection)